 One of the most scenic areas of the trail is just west of Charles City Courthouse between mile markers 20 – 26.
 This part of the trail will take your family through vast fields with endless rows of corn, tobacco, and soybeans.
 You will also go by one of our family’s favorite restaurants, Indian Fields Tavern (cyclist and child-friendly), and past the picturesque Westover Episcopal Church, built in 1730.

-There are several historical sites to see along this part of the trail, including Westover Plantation, Berkeley Plantation (reviewed by The History Mom!), and Shirley Plantation (built in 1618 and the most intact colonial estate in America).
+There are several historical sites to see along this part of the trail, including Historic Westover, Berkeley Plantation, and Shirley Plantation (built in 1618 and the most intact colonial estate in America).
 These sites include both home and grounds tours on various days so be sure to check what’s available during your visit.
 You might recognize some of the buildings from TV shows or movies, such as “Harriet” and AMC’s “Turn.”

 A historical park along this part of the trail is Lawrence Lewis, Jr. Park.
 Located on the banks of the James River just south of Indian Fields Tavern, this was the site of Union General Grant’s crossing of the James River before the Battle of Petersburg.
 A historical marker about this event is located on the trail/Route 5.
 The park has a picnic area and a boardwalk with a Civil War Trails marker.
 The park also has restrooms available.

 Itinerary suggestion: Park at Upper Shirley Vineyards (at Shirley Plantation – mile marker 30) and head east on the trail.
-Visit Berkeley Plantation (mile marker 27) and then head back for a picnic lunch from Upper Shirley Vineyards.
+Visit Berkeley Plantation and Historic Westover (mile marker 27) and then head back for a picnic lunch from Upper Shirley Vineyards.
 After lunch, tour Shirley Plantation.

 Mile Marker 30 – 40: Shirley Plantation to Four Mile Creek Trailhead